What is Flat Fee in Real Estate?

 📉 The Data:

-So in practice, sellers are gambling: paying a premium fee without knowing if the service matches the price.
+So in practice, sellers assume a financial risk: paying a premium fee without verified performance assurance.

 🧩 The Hiring Analogy:

-- They compare applicants to ensure the best fit.
+• They compare multiple candidates to ensure the best fit.

 You may also find it informative to read How to Interview a Real Estate Agent.